-- Students enroll in 6 courses that include the core Ph.D. courses of Microeconomics Theory I and II (RECO 710 and 720), and Econometrics I and II (RECO 714 and 715) and/or Macroeconomics I and II (Econ 703 and 704).
+- Students enroll in 6 courses that include the core Ph.D. courses of Microeconomics Theory I and II (ECON 702 and 712), and Econometrics I and II (ECON 741 and 742) and Macroeconomics I and II (Econ 703 and 704).

-- Students take qualifying exams in Microeconomics Theory and either Econometrics or Macroeconomics as scheduled, in late June to early July.
-Students who do not pass the qualifying exam the first time may take a second attempt in December.
+- Students take qualifying exams in Microeconomics and Macroeconomics Theory as scheduled, in August.
+Students who do not pass the qualifying exam the first time may take a second attempt in January.

 - Students develop researchable ideas for a dissertation proposal.